Internship: how to write your CV when you have no experience (yet)

 You have more experience than you think

-An inexperienced student CV can reveal much more than you think.
+An inexperienced student's CV can reveal much more than you think.
 Everything counts, from involvement in charities to passions or personal projects.
 Mention what you've learnt from it, the responsibilities you've taken on - it's all experience!
 Your CV should represent you, and there’s no need to overdo it.
 Just show what drives you.

 And don't forget to include examples in your internship CV: